EADS launches external review of corruption rules

-PARIS European aerospace and defence group EADS EAD.PA has launched an external review of its anti-corruption rules as it faces ongoing investigations in Austria, Britain and Germany.
+PARIS, Nov 15 European aerospace and defence group EADS has launched an external review of its anti-corruption rules as it faces ongoing investigations in Austria, Britain and Germany.

 EADS said on Thursday it had hired ETHIC Intelligence, a certification agency it said specialised in "anti-corruption compliance programmes", pledging to make the findings public.